marksmccann/froyo/docs/getting-started/creating-a-component.md

 The best flavor is: <span class="flavor">Vanilla</span>.
 ```

-## Conclusion
+## 4. Conclusion

+Goal: Start building your own components!

 You have now created a functional UI component with Froyo.
-The fundamental concepts you have learned are the foundation of every component and can scale to support very complex components.
-While there is more to learn you now know enough to be dangerous.
+The fundamental concepts you have learned are universally applicable and can scale to support very complex components.
+You can start building your own.
+However, there is more to learn.
+We encourage working your way through the following guides to learn more.

-Check out the component example on the next page to see a more realistic, real-world example of a Froyo component.
-Also, review the upcoming guides to learn about other important concepts such as dynamic rendering, the component lifecycle, the observer pattern and more.